alexandermitchell/InstagramStats/README.md

 - We presented the app less than 6 days later on June 2nd at 2:00 PM.

-During our time in the iOS Immersive Bootcamp at Lighthouse Labs, Alex, Adam and I teamed up to test out the knowledge we gained throguh the first 4 weeks of the program.
+During our time in the iOS Immersive Bootcamp at Lighthouse Labs, Alex, Adam and I teamed up to test out the knowledge we gained through the first 4 weeks of the program.
 When we sat down to plan out this project, we came up with the following goals:

 1) Consume an API (We went with Instagram).